Seek-One/hwaccel-search/ffmpeg-benchmarks/README.md

 a output video file with name `test-<codec_name>[-<config_name>].mkv` and the elapsed time stored in `time-<codec_name>[-<config_name>].txt`.

+The `<codec_name>` corresponding of library name which provide the codec:
+- libvpx (VP8)
+- libvpx-vp9 (VP9)
+- x264
+- openh264
+- x265
+- mjpeg
+- libaom-av1 (AV1)

+The `<config_name>` corresponding of profile used for encoding:
+- "": the CPU encoder is used with default parameter
+- "rt": the CPU encoder is used with parameters to smallest encoding time
+- "vaapi": Use VA-API (GPU) for encoding only
+- "vaapi-full" Use VA-API (GPU) for decoding and encoding
+- "nvenc": Use NVENC (GPU) for encoding only
+- "nvenc-full" Use NVENC (GPU) for decoding and encoding

 When all configuration are finished, the script create a csv file with all elapsed time for each configuration and the size of video file.

 All encoding have the *same* quality parameters and use the same input video which must be named `source.mp4`.

 By default, the script benchmarks 4 codecs:
-- VP8 (libvpx)
+- libvpx
-- VP9 (libvpx-vp9)
+- libvpx-vp9
 - x264
 - x265
+- mjpeg

 And for each codecs have two configuration:
-- "": the encoder is used with default parameter
-- "rt": the encoder is used with parameters to smallest encoding time
+- ""
+- "rt"

 This script handle also other configuration / codecs whose be enabled with options.
 In addition, we can provide an other FFMPEG to run the tests (useful to test some feature not